magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

      ...)))
 ```

-I leave to you the verification on passing or not passing the port
+I leave to you the verification of passing or not passing the port
 number (note above the `int` type hint) when starting the `tdd` task.
 To proceed to the next step, stop the `boot` process.